EvisHome/EvisHomeLab/docs/smart-home/dashboards/home-access/fingerprints.md

     icon: mdi:fingerprint
     heading_style: title
     card_mod:
-      style: "ha-card {\n  border: none;\n  --primary-text-color: var(--orange-color);\n\
+      style: |-
+        ha-card {
+          border: none;
+          --primary-text-color: var(--orange-color);
-        \  --secondary-text-color: var(--orange-color);\n  --card-mod-icon-color:\
+          --secondary-text-color: var(--orange-color);
-        \ var(--orange-color);\n}\n"
+          --card-mod-icon-color: var(--orange-color);
+        }
   - type: markdown
-    content: '
+    content: |2-

       ### 📋 Instructions:
       ---

       1. All fingerprints must be first scanned in Unifi Protect and assigned to persons.

       2. When person scans the fingerprint the first time, it will show up as unknown or unassigned.

-      3. Only assigned fingerprints allow door lock to be opened by scanning the fingerprint.'
+      3. Only assigned fingerprints allow door lock to be opened by scanning the fingerprint.
   - type: custom:auto-entities
     show_empty: true
     card: